eromosele-stepsecurity/stepsecurity-poc-github-checks/README.md

 #### 3. Script Injection
 * Introduces a workflow executing untrusted input from context variables (ie. github.event.pull_request.title)

-**Alternatively, you can directly copy the following 3 scripts and introduce them as part of a PR into your exising repository: [pwn-request script](https://github.com/step-security-poc/stepsecurity-poc-github-checks/blob/vuln-branch/.github/workflows/pwn-request.yml), [script injection script](https://github.com/step-security-poc/stepsecurity-poc-github-checks/blob/vuln-branch/.github/workflows/script-injection.yml), package.json introducing [ansi-regex 6.2.1](https://github.com/step-security-poc/stepsecurity-poc-github-checks/blob/vuln-branch/package.json)**
+**Alternatively, you can directly copy the following 3 scripts and introduce them as part of a PR into your exising repository: [pwn-request script](https://github.com/step-security-poc/stepsecurity-poc-github-checks/blob/vuln-branch/.github/workflows/pwn-request.yml), [script injection script](https://github.com/step-security-poc/stepsecurity-poc-github-checks/blob/vuln-branch/.github/workflows/script-injection.yml), and [package.json](https://github.com/step-security-poc/stepsecurity-poc-github-checks/blob/vuln-branch/package.json) introducing ansi-regex 6.2.1**

 *Note: By default, you will be able to merge failed checks unless you have explicitly defined a branch protection rule to require a pass in order to merge*